Our business schools are pumping out the leadership and business models from last century. I find it stunning and incomprehensible that this is so.

 *Anthropology- to understand people and culture at a deeper level.
 This would include developmental theory.

-3. Leadership development trends would ensure a heavy emphasis on communications and relationships skills.
+Leadership development would ensure a heavy emphasis on communications and relationships skills.
 Leaders are by their very nature, leaders of PEOPLE.
 They need to be advanced in their ability to communicate with others, both in the individual and group setting.
 Foundational to this is a deep understanding of our human operating system.

 *Basic and Advanced Communication skills, such as the Dare to Care program (Speak the Truth ebook), which would incorporate negotiations, sales, conflict resolution, coaching skills, message management.
 Distinctions between coaching, managing and leading.